Weak Markov Processes as Linear Systems: Observability

 and we conclude that $\qX'$ is observable if and only if $(P_{\qY_\alpha} |_{\qX'})_{\alpha \in F^+_d}$ is injective.
 Because the projection $P_{\qY_+}$ is the supremum of the projections $(P_{\qY_\alpha})_{\alpha \in F^+_d}$ we can replace the family $(P_{\qY_\alpha} |_{\qX'})_{\alpha \in F^+_d}$ by the single contraction $P_{\qY_+} |_{\qX'}$. \end{proof}

-If we have a $\gamma$-cascade and we use the maximal input space $\qE^\fg$ of the subprocess as output space for the cascade, roughly speaking if we confine our observations to the subprocess, then questions of observability become an interesting issue of theoretical and practical importance.
+We now concentrate on an important example already introduced in the previous section.
+If a process is a $\gamma$-extension and we use the maximal input space $\qE^\fg$ of the subprocess as a wandering output space for the extension, roughly speaking if we confine our observations to the subprocess, then the question of observability becomes a very natural issue of theoretical and practical importance.